 a.
-Approval of the Minutes of Previous Annual Meeting of Stockholders b.
-Annual Report and Audited Financial Statements for the period ended December 31, 2022
+Approval of the Minutes of Previous Annual Meeting of Stockholders

 For

 Shares Voted Percent of Shares Present/Represented Percent of Outstanding Capital Stock

 2,893,161,600 100 92.58

 Against

 Shares Voted Percent of Shares Present/Represented Percent of Outstanding Capital Stock

 - - -

 Abstain

 Shares Voted Percent of Shares Present/Represented Percent of Outstanding Capital Stock

 - - -

-&quot;Resolved, to approve the Minutes of the Previous Annual Meeting of Stockholders of Upson International Corp."
+"Resolved, to approve the Minutes of the Previous Annual Meeting of Stockholders of Upson International Corp."